Hyperbolic energy and Maskit gluings: Higher genus solutions with negative mass

+with constants $\sigma>5/2$ and $C>0$.
+This guarantees the possibility of performing an ``exotic gluing'' with well-defined final mass~\cite{ChDelayExotic}, and is satisfied in particular for the Birmingham-Kottler and Horowitz-Myers metrics, in which cases $\sigma=3$.

-\proof The manifold $(M,g)$ will be obtained by a boundary-gluing of two copies of a Horowitz-Myers instanton.
-More precisely, in the construction described in Section~\ref{s2VII21.1} we take $(M_a,g_a)$, $a=1,2$, to be two copies of a Horowitz-Myers instanton in which the hyperbolic metric has been glued in an $\epsilon$-neighborhood of a boundary point $p$.
-We use the coordinates of \eqref{3VIII21.1} with polar coordinates for the boundary metric
+We make appeal to the construction described in Section~\ref{s2VII21.1}, where the hyperbolic metric has been glued-in within an $\epsilon$-neighborhood of boundary points $p_a\in \partial M_a$.
+We use the coordinates of \eqref{21V22.1}-\eqref{21V22.3} with polar coordinates for the boundary metric

-on $\partial M_1$, with $p$ located at the origin of these coordinates.
+on $\partial M_a$, with $p_a$ located at the origin of these coordinates.
 Such coordinates can always be defined, covering a disc $D(\rho_0)$ for some $\rho_0>0$.
-Without loss of generality we can rescale the metric $h_0$ on $\partial M$ if necessary so that the coordinates are defined on the unit disc $D(1)$.
-(This might rescale the total mass by a positive factor; one can always scale back at the end of the construction.)
+Without loss of generality we can rescale the metric $h_0$ on $\partial M_a$ so that the coordinates are defined on the unit disc $D(1)$.
+(This might rescale the total mass by a positive factor; one then reverts to the original scaling before calculating the mass.)